-On day 18 of our #Mexpacker adventure we had arranged to join West Adventures for their Hello Mexico tour.
+On day 18 of my #Mexpacker adventure I we had arranged for me and Dave join West Adventures for their Hello Mexico tour.
 Unfortunately, due to our Day of the Dead plans, we were only able to join for the second half of this trip.
 This meant we would travel with them from San Cristóbal de las Casas to Playa del Carmen and had to miss the Mexico City to Oaxaca section.

 I was excited join West Adventures, as it was the first running of this tour.
 Also as I’d been planning the Mexico trip for quite a while it would be nice to take a back seat and let someone else arrange everything before having to figure out the rest of the adventure!

 We arrived at Tuxtla Gutiérrez airport a little after midday.
 It has to be one of the tiniest airports I have ever been in, so cute!
 After quickly collecting our bags we headed out into the entrance/exit to wait for the West Adventures group.